 3. Extract Unique Values from Columns Using VBA in Excel

 Let’s look at another example of utilizing Excel VBA to get unique values from a column.
-Similarly, as before, we are using the same dataset to get those values.
+Similarly, as before, we use the same dataset to get those values.

 STEPS: